MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apache-kafka-mirroring.md

 Mirroring works by using the MirrorMaker tool (part of Apache Kafka) to consume records from topics on the source cluster and then create a local copy on the destination cluster.
 MirrorMaker uses one (or more) *consumers* that read from the source cluster, and a *producer* that writes to the local (destination) cluster.

-The following diagram illustrates of the Mirroring process:
+The following diagram illustrates the Mirroring process:

 ![Diagram of the mirroring process](./media/hdinsight-apache-kafka-mirroring/kafka-mirroring.png)

 The source and destination clusters can be different in the number of nodes and partitions, and offsets within the topics are different also.
-Mirforing maintains the key value that is used for partitioning, so record order is preserved on a per-key basis.
+Mirroring maintains the key value that is used for partitioning, so record order is preserved on a per-key basis.

 ### Mirroring between networks